TensorNetwork/tensornetwork.org/src/software/index.md

   The focus of development was the simple usability and adaptability to any setting that requires higher order tensors or decompositions thereof.

+* <a href="https://github.com/thomasahle/tensorgrad">Tensorgrad</a> (Python)<br/>
+  Tensorgrad is a Python implementation of symbolic tensor algebra using tensor networks.
+  It supports basic operations such as sums and products, as well as more general functions and derivatives.
+  Its primary focus is to help developers derive, simplify, and visualize complex tensor expressions.
+  Additionally, Tensorgrad can be used as a machine learning library—similar to PyTorch—for writing ML code.

 ## High-Performance, Lower-Level Tensor Software and Tensor Backends